 Holy Family School closed in 1961.
 Starting in the mid-1950s, families withdrew their children quickly to attend new parochial and public schools in their new neighborhoods, and the parish simply could not sustain the school, which just years early had burst at the seems with students.

+During this era, the parish was led by Father Francis A. Moreci.
 By the early 1960s, the congregation dropped to about 200 members.

 A Center for Justice